alshedivat/al-folio/_posts/2022-02-11-about-my-research-interests.md

 ---
-layout: post
+layout: distill
 title: "About My Research Interests"
 date: 2022-02-11 13:36:00-0400
 ---

-&copy; **2022 Zheyuan Zhang**
+authors:
+  - name: Zheyuan Zhang
+    url: "zheyuanzhang@umass.edu"
+    affiliations:
+      name: University of Massachusetts Amherst

+bibliography: 22-02-11-amri.bib

 My research interests lie in the intersection of computer science(artificial intelligence and machine learning), robotics, psychology and neuroscience.
 I think neuroscience gives an overview of structure and the connectivity of the brain.
 Psychology gives interpretation of our mind and behaviour which generates actions.
 Computer science correlates above with mathematics and other sciences to build a machine which simulates brain.
 Finally, robotics assembles everything with mechanical and electrical engineering into an intelligent human-like machine with dexterous body.
 This also applies to animal-like robots.
 I am particularly passionate about exploring how the brain works and how we understand the world.
 My goal is to build robots with high-level intelligence to have similar thinking processes like humans and other animals, including perception, learning, decision-making and emotions.

 Artificial intelligence progressed rapidly over years.
 Following the trend of new models or even new paradigm in machine learning, we can see that some of them incorporate psychological concepts.
 For example, reinforcement learning.
-Sutton & Barto's book[1] introduces RL by letting us to think about the nature of learning which is the interaction between environment and ourselves.
+Sutton & Barto's book<d-cite key="sutton2018reinforcement"></d-cite> introduces RL by letting us to think about the nature of learning which is the interaction between environment and ourselves.
 Although it's not explicit, our brain is generating actions based on environment to maximize reward both in the short term and long term.

-**References**

-[1] Sutton, R. S., & Barto, A. G. (2018).
-Reinforcement learning: An introduction.
-MIT press.